watzo/aksy/README.txt

 * Win32 and Mac OS X have not seen much testing yet.

 * Multiple instances of Aksy are currently not supported.

+* Multiple samplers are not supported; currently the first found will be instantiated.

 * Aksy can't always recover from certain USB error conditions, like broken pipes (USB stall, visible as return code -32).
 If the sampler's reset_usb()